Discover

 Behind every great studio is a story of transformation.

-The Transform My Dance Studio Podcast is your weekly lifeline for leadership, clarity, and community—created for ambitious studio owners who want more than just tips and tactics.
+The Transform My Dance Studio Podcast is your weekly lifeline for leadership, clarity, and community.
+This podcast is for studio owners at any stage of their journey who are ready to build profitable businesses that support their lives.

 Hosted by Olivia Mode-Cater, a lifelong dance educator and entrepreneur, each episode sparks inspiration and strategies to transform your studio and your life.
-You'll hear from trailblazing studio owners, mentors, and coaches who have been in the trenches, along with candid solo episodes that explore both the personal and professional growth that comes with running a thriving studio.
+You'll hear real-life stories from studio owners, mentors, and coaches who've been in the trenches, candid solo episodes that explore the personal and professional growth of studio leadership, and thoughtful deep dives with industry experts offering practical insight for studio owners.

-Olivia Mode-Cater is CEO of the Dance Studio Owners Association, the world's largest community of studio owners, and helped scale 2 other major dance businesses into leaders in the industry.
-Known for her expertise in dance education, business growth, and marketing, she has trained thousands of studio owners.
+Olivia Mode-Cater is a CEO, entrepreneur and leader of the Dance Studio Owners Association, the world's largest community of studio owners, and helped scale 2 other major dance businesses into leaders in the industry.
+Known for her expertise in dance education, business growth, and marketing, she has trained and inspired thousands of studio owners.

 Reverse